Anish2906/Currency-Convertor/README.md

-Open your browser and go to http://localhost:5173 to use the app.
+Open your browser and go to http://localhost:5173 to see the app in action.

 🎯 Goal

 Currency Converter is a simple application to showcase my ability to:

-Build responsive and interactive front-end applications.
+Build responsive and functional front-end applications.

 Fetch and display live data from APIs.

-Provide a clean, user-friendly interface for practical use.
+Provide a clean and user-friendly interface for practical use.

 Enjoy using Currency Converter! 💱